Focus areas

 • Health

-• Empowering individuals and families
+• Empowering individuals and families for success

-Biodiversity, Conservation and Environment
+Biodiversity, conservation and environment

 Biodiversity, conservation and environmental sustainability are core Cox values.
 We invest in organizations that help protect habitats and species as well as preserve and restore natural areas including rivers, land and endangered species.
 We also support the creation and enhancement of trails, parks and green spaces.